 To support this company's efforts, GIC led a financing round in early 2020, bringing the company's valuation to over US\$1 billion.
 The company has since progressed well, expanding their product offerings through partnerships with major retail chains and suppliers in North America, Europe, Africa, Latin America, and Asia.

-Supporting the transition to Electric Vehicles The adoption of Smart Electric Vehicles (EVs) has been one of the most notable trends in recent years.
+C Supporting the transition to Electric Vehicles The adoption of Smart Electric Vehicles (EVs) has been one of the most notable trends in recent years.
 This is due to a mix of advances in battery technology, shifting consumer preferences and regulatory moves to incentivise greener transportation amid global efforts to reduce carbon emission and focus on smart mobility solutions.
 The result is a global automotive industry that faces significant disruption.
 We are now entering a new Smart EV era, where many tech giants and start-ups are entering the industry as new opportunities unfold.
 In 2020, GIC started increasing its position in a global automotive manufacturer, who is an industry leader in the commercialisation of hydrogen fuel cell technology and invested early into the transition to EVs.
 The company's favourable positioning in the EV space is demonstrated as they were one of the first to launch EVs on dedicated platforms among global automakers and achieved higher market share in New Energy vehicles.
-4.5 Enterprise Excellence How we operate sustainably as an organization is as important as the way we invest.
+Enterprise Excellence How we operate sustainably as an organization is as important as the way we invest.
 We do this by: - Communicating clear expectations for sustainable behaviour by our business partners; - Managing our resource use through environment-conscious office design and smart technology to monitor and improve our energy efficiency; - Achieving carbon-neutrality in our operations by FY 2020/21 across our 10 global offices; and - Fostering a culture that embraces diversity of skills and views, and promotes respect and active contribution, for greater collective impact.
 GIC's corporate carbon footprint We seek to manage the environmental impact of our global operations and have achieved our target to become carbon neutral in our global operations by FY2020/21.
 We started measuring our global corporate carbon footprint in 2019 and have developed a dashboard to help us track and manage our carbon footprint.
-We now have a view of the emissions profile of our operations, pre-pandemic, and for the past year for Scope 1 and 2 and business travel emissions.
+We now have a view of the emissions profile of our operations, pre-pandemic, and for the past year for Scope 1 and 26 and business travel emissions.
 GIC has put in place measures to actively reduce the emissions profile of our operations, and will offset the remaining emissions using Gold Standard-certified projects in the near term.
 We obtained third-party verification for our emissions calculations.
 While we saw an increase in staff strength over FY2020/21, our corporate carbon emissions fell significantly year-on-year over the same period.
 This decrease was driven mainly by COVID-19 travel restrictions as GIC's air travel emissions decreased significantly.
 While air travel will continue to be integral to our business, GIC remains committed to monitoring and managing our footprint by avoiding and reducing unnecessary carbon emissions even as COVID-19 restrictions ease in the future.
-6 Scope 1 covers direct emissions from owned or controlled sources, while Scope 2 covers indirect emissions from the generation of purchased electricity, steam, heating and cooling.